The Best Steakhouse in Every State

 This casual steak spot is housed in an old barn, leaving plenty of space for the enthusiastic groups of customers that flock to eat Prime beef selections.
 There is an option for two pounds of prime rib, enough meat to make sure any person won't be hungry for a while.

-Quite simply, the food is incredible at this off the strip steak eatery.
-Top Prime beef options with foie gras, rich Bordelaise sauce or Barrymore's own special steak sauce.
-And just like any good Las Vegas restaurant, there is a robust happy hour and lounge inspired entertainment.
+Quite simply, the food is incredible at this eatery.
+The menu features certified Angus beef options ranging from a $47 prime rib to a $92 Tomahawk steak.
+And just like any good Las Vegas restaurant, Oscar's has a robust happy hour and lounge.

 NEW HAMPSHIRE: Hanover Street Chophouse in Manchester